harshalzalke/harshalzalke.github.io/docs/index.markdown

 Hello!
-I am a Ph.D. candidate in the [Department of Politics](https://politics.princeton.edu/), where I am a fellow in the [Program for Quantitative and Analytical Political Science](https://qaps.princeton.edu/).
+I am a Ph.D. candidate in the [Department of Politics](https://politics.princeton.edu/) at Princeton University, where I am a fellow in the [Program for Quantitative and Analytical Political Science](https://qaps.princeton.edu/).
 My research interests lie at the intersection of economic interdependence and global conflict with a methodological focus on game theory and quantitative methods.

 [Link to another page](./another-page.html).